 Erica Jacobs-Perkins, violin

 Erica’s passion for sharing music does not stop at performance.
-She has been teaching privately since 2006, and has also taught through the McGill Conservatory, the Montreal Academy of Music, the Kanack School (Rochester, NY) and Music for Kids (Chicago).
+She has been teaching privately since 2006, and has also taught through Stewart Hall (Pointe-Claire, QC), the McGill Conservatory, the Montreal Academy of Music, the Kanack School (Rochester, NY) and Music for Kids (Chicago).
 She visited El Sistema El Salvador for two weeks in 2015 as a teaching fellow with the MusAid organization, a fascinating and mostly successful exercise in non-verbal communication since she speaks English and French, but not Spanish!
-Erica has training in the Suzuki method of violin teaching for Books 1-4 and uses aspects of this training in every violin lesson she teaches, although she understands the importance of tailoring lessons and methods to the needs of individual students.
+Erica has training in the Suzuki method of violin teaching and the Kodaly-based Kaleidoscopes method, and uses aspects of this training in every violin lesson she teaches, although she understands the importance of tailoring lessons and methods to the needs of individual students.
 In addition to teaching violin lessons, she taught in the Sunday school program at St. James Episcopal Cathedral in Chicago and discovered that most of the same teaching principles apply, regardless of age or subject material.

 Erica began her violin studies at the Hochstein School of Music (Rochester, NY) with Julie Stout and continued with Virginia Wensel, Denise Lupien, Felicia Moye, and Janet Sung.
 Erica holds a B.Mus. and a B.A. in English literature from McGill University and a M.Mus. from DePaul University.